webdriverio/webdriverio/docs/BrowserObject.md

  */
 ```

-## Get Config Options
+## Custom Configurations

-If using the WDIO testrunner you can always define custom options within your WDIO config:
+If using the WDIO testrunner you can always define custom configurations within your WDIO config:

 ```js
 // wdio.conf.js